1. Blog

 4. Write about the company’s needs, not yours.

-Always remember that this letter should be about the employer’s needs, not yours.
+Always remember that a cover letter should be about the employer’s needs, not yours.
 You are not writing to convince anyone that you deserve a job.
-You are writing to convince a manager that you can help solve the company’s problems – not that the company can help solve yours.
+You are writing to convince a manager that you can help solve the company’s problems — not that the company can help solve yours.

-Convince the recipient of your letter that you can help the company improve its efficiency, its effectiveness and its bottom line.
-While there’s no denying that the bulk of this letter will be about you, you must find a way to convince employers that your contribution will help them
+Convince your cover letter recipient that you can help the company improve its efficiency, its effectiveness and its bottom line.
+While there’s no denying that the bulk of this letter will be about you, you must find a way to convince employers that your contribution will help them.

 5. Write “like a boss” without claiming to be one.